Oklahoma Sooners men's basketball

-The Oklahoma Sooners men's basketball team represents the University of Oklahoma in men's NCAA Division I basketball.
-The Sooners play in the Big 12 Conference.
+The Oklahoma Sooners men's basketball team represents the University of Oklahoma in intercollegiate men's basketball.
+The program competes in the Southeastern Conference (SEC) in Division I of the National Collegiate Athletic Association (NCAA).
+The Sooners play their home games at the Lloyd Noble Center in Norman, Oklahoma.
+Oklahoma has won 14 conference championships, 7 conference tournaments.
+The team has participated in five Final Fours, and holds the record for most NCAA tournament wins without a championship.
+As of the 2022 season, they are tied for 12th all-time in NCAA tournament appearances.
+In addition to their tournament successes the program has produced 33 All-Americans including Wayman Tisdale, Stacey King, Harvey Grant, Mookie Blaylock, Ryan Minor, Hollis Price, Buddy Hield, and Blake Griffin, 9 first round draft picks, including one No. 1 pick (Blake Griffin) and four National Players of the Year: Vic Holt (1928), Gerald Tucker (1947), Blake Griffin (2009) and Buddy Hield (2016).

 History

 1908–80

 The Sooners enjoyed moderate success on the court during this era, posting just 16 losing records in their first 72 seasons.
 They were led by 9 different coaches during this period, beginning with Bennie Owen (who also coached the football team) and ending with Dave Bliss in 1980.
 The Sooners participated in the very first Final Four in 1939.
-OU made a second appearance in the championship game in 1947, losing 58-47 to Holy Cross.
+OU made a second appearance in the championship game in 1947, losing 47–58 to Holy Cross.

 1981–1994 (the Billy Tubbs era)

 The program gained national prominence under Billy Tubbs when he took over in 1981.
-Star players Wayman Tisdale, Mookie Blaylock, and Stacey King guided the Sooners to several deep runs in the NCAA Tournament.
+Star players Wayman Tisdale, Mookie Blaylock, and Stacey King guided the Sooners to several deep runs in the NCAA tournament.
 In 1988, the Sooners reached the NCAA title game in Kansas City, where they fell four points shy of their first national title to the 11-loss Kansas Jayhawks, a team which they had beaten twice in regular season play.

 Tubbs resigned on April 10, 1994, indicating that "he did not feel appreciated enough working at a football school" (he later reconciled with the administration and enjoyed a healthy relationship with the school up until his death from leukemia in 2020).
 Tubbs' base salary at Oklahoma in his final season was $107,000 annually.
 Tubbs, 59 years old at the time, left to take over the struggling Texas Christian University basketball program, signing a 5-year contract worth between $200,000 and $400,000 per season.

-Tubbs' record at OU was 333-132 (0.716) overall, 126-70 (0.643) conference, with 10 NCAA Tournament appearances, one Final Four appearance, and one National Title Game appearance.
+Tubbs' record at OU was 333–132 (0.716) overall, 126–70 (0.643) conference, with 10 NCAA tournament appearances, one Final Four appearance, and one National Title Game appearance.
 Tubbs finished with 5 Big 8 regular season titles and 2 Conference tournament titles.

-Tubbs averaged 24 wins per season (24-9) and 9 conference wins per season (9-5).
+Tubbs averaged 24 wins per season (24–9) and 9 conference wins per season (9–5).